Tejas-H5/MacroRunner/README.md

 ## file : EditableFile
 This is the object that you will use to edit a file.
 Note that you aren't editing the actual document, rather, you are making changes to a normal javascript string, and the extension will replace all text in the target document with the new text after the macro has ran.
 I've also added a bunch of string manipulation utility functions that I found useful.
+`replaceMany`, `insertMany` and `removeMany` in particular are super useful.